AlexandreDecan/sismic/docs/behavior.rst

     awaiting).
 With this step, one can turn of the automatic execution.

 Given I enable automatic execution
-    Enable the automatic execution of the statechart.
-(It is enabled by default.)
+    Enable the automatic execution of the statechart (it is enabled by default).

 Given/when I import a statechart from {path}
     Import a statechart from a `yaml` file.